 We looked at lots of Australian animals, some we recognised but some were very unusual!

 Australian children learn about spiders at school, some spiders are very big (the size of a dinner plate) these tend to be harmless, it's the smaller spiders that are dangerous and extremely venomous!

 We listened to an Aboriginal 'Dreamtime' story (stories from the creation of Australia, passed on to generations by Aborigine families).
 The first story 'The Rainbow Serpent' told how a giant serpent slithered it's way across Australia looking for water to drink, travelling all the way across Australia until it reached the sea.
 The serpent drank huge gulps of water filling his entire body.
 But how could the serpent return home, it couldn't go forward and couldn't turn around?
 The serpent reversed all the way home and as he did so, the shallow trail he left enabled the sea to follow him inland creating the first river in Australia and allowing the land and animals to come to life.

-To complete our Australia Day we made our own didgeridoo, we decorated the special tubes Jonny gave us with stickers and tape and then learned how to play the didgeridoo then decorated our own didgeridoos to take home.
+To complete our Australia Day we made our own didgeridoo, we decorated the special tubes Jonny gave us with stickers and tape and then learned how to play them.
+Best of all is that we can take our didgeridoos home!
 Please click on the play button below to hear our 'Didgeridoo Bands' and scroll down to view photographs.